ConDiSR: Contrastive Disentanglement and Style Regularization for Single Domain Generalization

 \section{Results and Discussion}

-Table \ref{table:main_table} compares performance of our method versus ERM, $\text{C}^2$SDG \cite{hu2023devil} and ERM without augmentations (Vanilla ERM) in SDG setting for each separate center being set as the source domain.
+Table \ref{tab:sdg_res_camelyon} compares performance of our method versus ERM and $\text{C}^2$SDG \cite{hu2023devil} in SDG setting for each separate medical center being set as the source domain.
 Each value is achieved by averaging three experimental results with different seeds.

-As it can be seen from the Table \ref{table:main_table}, our method consistently outperforms baselines by the margin of $\sim 1 \%$ as well as shows more stable performance with less deviation across the runs.
+As it can be seen from the tables, our method consistently outperforms baselines by 1-2\% on average.
+Moreover it shows more stable performance with significantly smaller deviation across the runs.
 We argue that reconstruction-based regularization aids the disentanglement module of the framework by enforcing stronger dependency between the input images and style-dependent channels of the shallow-level feature map.
 Due to direct interconnection this improves extraction of the structure-related channels as well.

-The qualitative comparison of performance between $\text{C}^2 \text{SDG}$ and \ours{} on the Figure \ref{fig:gradcam} shows that our method pays more attention to areas, containing semantically important information, which allows us to claim that the style regularization does indeed improve extraction of structural features as well.

-The comparison between Vanilla ERM, ERM and $\text{C}^2 \text{SDG}$ shows that the latter two mehtods achieve a significantly better performance than Vanilla ERM.
-However, when compared to each other, ERM and $\text{C}^2 \text{SDG}$ have almost the same average accuracy, which leads us to believe that when it comes to the binary classification task, the primary driver of performance improvement of $\text{C}^2 \text{SDG}$ might be extensive augmentations as well as increased number of training iterations resulting from the augmentation strategy in \cite{hu2023devil} rather than the idea of channel-wise contrastive disentanglement in its default version.
+The comparison between ERM and $\text{C}^2 \text{SDG}$ shows that both mehtods achieve very close performance scores, which leads us to believe that when it comes to the binary classification task, the primary driver of good performance of $\text{C}^2 \text{SDG}$ might be extensive augmentations as well as increased number of training iterations resulting from the augmentation strategy in \cite{hu2023devil} rather than the idea of channel-wise contrastive disentanglement in its default version.